 Coca plant grown wild at Machu Picchu

 Coca leaves are used to make medicine.
-Cocaine itself can actually be prescribed as a regulated medicinal drug but is obviously more often used as a recreational drug.
+Cocaine itself can actually be prescribed as a regulated medicinal drug, but it is obviously more often used as a recreational drug.
 It even has a topical version that can be applied to numb body parts and narrow blood vessels.

-Andean folk have been chewing coca leaves to combat hunger and exhaustion as well as to boost physical performance.
+Andean folk have been chewing coca leaves to combat hunger and exhaustion as well as boost physical performance.
 Meanwhile, decocainized coca extract is used to flavor drinks and other food products.
-There are such things as coca flour, coca wine, and other coca-based alcoholic beverages.
+There are such things as coca flour, coca wine, and other Coca-based alcoholic beverages.

 And, of course, there's coca tea, which is consumed all over South America, particularly in Peru.

 As implied above, it's illegal to bring coca tea to the United States, unless it's decocainized.
 While it has been saddled with that stipulation, the general regard for importing coca tea or leaves is that it's illegal in the United States and most other countries.
 The only countries where coca tea is legal are Argentina, Bolivia, Colombia, Ecuador, and Peru.

 Also mentioned earlier, coca tea is safe to drink even when it's not decocainized.
 A tea bag has about 4.2 mg of coca alkaloid.
 This is negligible compared to the 20–30 mg in a line of cocaine.
 As a stimulant, coca tea compares favorably to a moderately strong cup of coffee.
 Nonetheless, this minimal amount could still cause somebody to get a positive result on a drug test.
 That's why decocainized coca tea is a thing.